HRO0806/Regex-tutorial/Develop/gist-template.md

     abc+  Matches a string where ab is followed by 1 or more c.

     abc?
-Matches a string where ab eather 0 or 1 c.
+Matches a string where ab is followed eather 0 or 1 c.

     abc{3} Matches a string where ab is followed by 3 c.